 Participant's First and Last Name and whether they live in Kitsap County; and

 Agenda Item and/or subject the written comments refer to.

-The MCAC currently has vacancies for a representative of the Nebraska neighborhood.
+The MCAC currently has vacancies for a Nebraska Neighborhood representative and a Business representative.
 Applications are now open.
 Click here for more information and the online application or contact Kitsap County Volunteer Services at firstname.lastname@example.org, (360) 337-4650.

-The Manchester Citizens Advisory Committee provides a discussion forum for community interests and issues.
+The Manchester Citizen Advisory Committee provides a discussion forum for community interests and issues.